Non Alcoholic Fatty Liver

 Although we know that fatty liver largely occurs in alcoholics, it can occur in non-alcoholics too and hence the name NAFLD.

-A healthy Fatty liver has around 5% of normal fat.
-When there is excess fat, it leads to NASH ( Non alcoholic steato hepatosis, Inflammation over time leads to formation of scar tissue >>> leading to dead tissues nodules called cirrhosis.
-Cirrhosis can lead to hepato cellular cancer.
+A liver is considered to be “fatty” when it exceeds 5% of normal fat.
+When there is excess fat, it leads to NASH (Non alcoholic steato hepatosis).
+This inflammation, over time, leads to the formation of scar tissue, which leads to dead tissues nodules called cirrhosis.
+Cirrhosis can then lead to hepato cellular cancer.

 Most times, NAFLD is not symptomatic and people do not notice any bad effects for years until mild symptoms of low energy, brain fog, digestive disturbances start to resurface.
 However, NASH and NAFLD is reversible if treated early.

-Most common causes of NAFLD: Lifestyle plays a huge role in fat accumulation in liver.
+Lifestyle plays a huge role in fat accumulation in liver.

 1. Over eating